totten/bknix/doc/install-developer.md

 bzless@        git-http-backend@            lz4_decompress@      mysql_install_db@            mysqldumpslow@              redis-benchmark@     unzipsfx@
 ```

-## Environment
+## Step 3.
+(Day-to-day) Open a subshell

 After downloading, the programs are available in `/nix/var/nix/profiles/per-user/$USER/bknix-dfl`, but they're not ready to use on the command line.

 You need to setup the environment.
-The helper script `use-bknix` will do this, as in:
+The helper script `use-bknix` will open a subshell with a proper environment.

 ```
 use-bknix dfl -s